KalyanPaladugu/Bootstrap-tables-cards/README.md

 # Bootstrap-tables-cards

-This is intended as a quick reference and showcase for Bootstrap4 Tables and Cards
+This is intended as a quick reference and showcase for Bootstrap4 Tables and Cards.

 ## Table of Contents